-The training provided in BSN programs prepares you to work in a number of nursing and healthcare roles, from traditional hospitals and emergency rooms to family physician offices and specialist departments.
-Nurses often possess a great deal of patience, strong time management, and interpersonal skills, as their jobs require them to balance several simultaneous, ongoing tasks.
+BSN programs prepare you to work in a number of healthcare settings, including traditional hospitals, emergency rooms, family physician offices, and specialist departments.
+Nurses need to cultivate a great deal of patience and strong time management and interpersonal skills, as their jobs require them to balance several simultaneous tasks.

 - Registered Nurses

-RN’s work in a variety of nursing fields, including trauma centers, emergency rooms, pediatrics, and obstetrics.
-A BSN degree provides higher earning potential and more potential job opportunities.
+RNs work in a variety of nursing settings, including trauma centers, emergency rooms, pediatrics, and obstetrics.
+A BSN degree provides higher earning potential and more job opportunities.

-These professionals work in a range of medical and healthcare settings, collecting and testing different types of fluid samples for abnormalities.
-A bachelor's degree in nursing provides the training needed to succeed in this field, and prepares students for required technical licensure.
+These professionals work in a range of medical and healthcare settings, collecting different types of fluid samples and testing for abnormalities.
+A bachelor's degree in nursing provides the training needed for this field and prepares students for required technical licensure.

 - Licensed Practical and Licensed Vocational Nurses